Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Creating a game extension.md

 # Mod installation patterns
-There is no universal standard how mod authors package their mods, although on a game-by-game basis, standards usually emerge as authors try to avoid confusion for their users and thus follow the example of prior mods.
+There is no universal standard for how mod authors package their mods, although on a game-by-game basis, standards usually emerge as authors try to avoid confusion for their users and thus follow the example of prior mods.

-By default Vortex will usually just unpack the mod as is into the mods directory identified by `queryModPath`.
+By default, Vortex will usually just unpack the mod as is into the mods directory identified by `queryModPath`.

 If necessary you can customize this behavior in one of two ways:

 ## Stop Patterns
-If you go this route, Vortex unpacks into the mod directory either directly or it unpacks a subdirectory from the archive.
-Which subdirectory it picks is determined by patterns (more precisely: "regular expressions", google is your friend) you can set.
+If you go this route, Vortex unpacks the mod archive either fully or it unpacks a subdirectory from the archive into the mod directory.
+You control, based on file name patterns (more precisely: "regular expressions", google is your friend), which subdirectory it picks.
 For Fallout 4 it might be something like this:

 ```js
 context.registerGame({